EgorBo/Toasts.Forms.Plugin/README.md

-Toasts Plugin for Xamarin and Windows
+Toasts Notification Plugin for Xamarin and Windows
 ===================

+## Currently under a rebuild

 A simple way of showing some notifications inside your Xamarin or Windows application.
 In windows phone world we call them "Toasts".